SirToffski/WireGuard-Ligase/README.md

 The plan is to keep this updated and add features until the project reaches its logical conclusion.

-Everyone is welcome to fork / contribute / use parts any or all parts of the project.
+Everyone is welcome to fork / contribute / use any or all parts of the project.